-Tip: set realistic goals but also be prepare to a more pessimistic scenario.
+Tip: set realistic goals and a realistic timeline but also be prepare to a more pessimistic scenario.
 Have a margin that allows you be more flexible.
 The bigger is the risk, the larger should be this margin.

 Tip: Ask for help - it will make it much easier for you figure out what is missing.

 4. Poor Communication with Your Team & Clients

 Keeping clear and honest communication with everyone involved in a project and giving them easy access to information is essential.
 Otherwise, trying to find a piece of information can be very stressful when you do not know where to look.

 Tip: Use a web-based project management software like Function Point.
 It will allow you to store all the information you need in one place and give clients the ability to view relevant job and project information making your team much more collaborative and productive.